Leisure and Recreation

 Both leisure and recreation are crucial components of a balanced and healthy lifestyle.
 Leisure time is a time when people can do what they want, separate from work and other commitments.

-For many people, participation in leisure and recreation increases physical and mental health.
+For many people, participation in leisure and recreation improves physical and mental health.
 Recreation often involves a physical activity or sport.
-Increased physical activity can lead to decreased health problems, and higher productivity at work, especially when combined with a balanced diet and healthy lifestyle.
+Increased physical activity can lead to fewer health problems and higher productivity at work, especially when combined with a balanced diet and healthy lifestyle.

 The second indicator measures people's participation in sport and active leisure.
 Moderate physical activity can improve a number of health outcomes, risk factors and diseases.
 This indicator gives us a sense of how active New Zealanders are.

 The final indicator, participation in cultural and arts activities, measures people's involvement in cultural activities.
-Cultural activities contribute to individual growth, as well as providing opportunities for personal development, social cohesion and the passing on of cultural traditions.
+Cultural activities contribute to individual growth, as well as provide opportunities for social cohesion and the passing on of cultural traditions.